-Pygmy loris show little variation between males and females.
-They range from 20 - 23 cm length and 300 - 600 g in weight.
+Pygmy Loris shows little variation between males and females.
+They range from 20-23 centimeter length and 300-600 gram in weight.
 Weight changes seasonally, with maximum weight at the onset of winter, and lowest in spring.
-In summer the dorsal fur is short and thick, reddish brown in colour with an orange tinge, in winter the coat is thicker and darker with a black/brown dorsal stripe, silver frosting and denser fur on the nape.
+In summer the dorsal fur is short and thick, reddish brown in color with an orange tinge, in winter the coat is thicker and darker with a black/brown dorsal stripe, silver frosting and denser fur on the nape.
 Ventral fur remains white.
-On their face they have a small white stripe from the nose to the forehead which changes to a blackish fork shape in the winter, and is often connected to the dorsal stripe.
-Unlike the Bengal Slow loris, the Pygmy loris has a black nose, black skin on the hands and feet and little hair on the ears, which appear more obvious.
+On their face, they have a small white stripe from the nose to the forehead that changes to a blackish fork shape in the winter and is often connected to the dorsal stripe.
+Unlike the Bengal Slow Loris, the Pygmy Loris has a black nose, black skin on the hands and feet and little hair on the ears, which appear more obvious.

-The species is found east of the Mekong River in Vietnam, Cambodia, Lao PDR and southernmost China.
+The species is found east of the Mekong River in Vietnam, Cambodia, Laos, and southernmost China.

-Found in a range of habitats, primarily evergreen, semi evergreen, and secondary forests but also limestone forest, bamboo forest and highly degraded forest.
-Pygmy loris are nocturnal and arboreal.
-They forage alone consuming predominantly insects and tree sap, but are also known to feed on nectars, lizards, small mammals, eggs and chicks.
+Found in a range of habitats, primarily evergreen, semi-evergreen, and secondary forests but also limestone forest, bamboo forest, and highly degraded forest.
+Pygmy Loris is nocturnal and arboreal.
+They forage alone consuming predominantly insects and tree sap but are also known to feed on nectars, lizards, small mammals, eggs and chicks.
 They are a seasonal breeder, giving birth one or two babies from January until March in Northern Vietnam.

-Pygmy loris are exploited for food and traditional medicine but the greatest threat at present is from the international pet trade, where animals are sold from 1,500 - 6,000 USD.
+Pygmy Loris is exploited for food and traditional medicine but the greatest threat at present is from the international pet trade, where animals are sold from 1,500-6,000 USD.

 The species is protected across its range.
 In Vietnam, it is listed as Vulnerable in the 2007 Vietnam Red Data Book, and protected by law under Decree 32/2006 ND-CP: 1B.